-Merrill was elected a Fellow of the American Academy of Arts and Sciences in 1978 and he also served as a Chancellor of the Academy of American Poets from 1979 until his death.
+Merrill was elected a Fellow of the American Academy of Arts and Sciences in 1978.
+James Merrill also served as a Chancellor of the Academy of American Poets from 1979 until his death.

 A writer of elegance and wit, highly adept at wordplay and puns, Merrill was a master of traditional poetic meter and form who also wrote a good deal of free and blank verse.
 As Merrill matured, the polished and taut brilliance of his early work yielded to a more informal, relaxed voice.

 Already established in the 1970s among the finest poets of his generation, Merrill made a surprising detour when he began incorporating occult messages into his work.
 The result, a 560-page apocalyptic epic published as The Changing Light at Sandover (1982), documents two decades of messages dictated from otherworldly spirits during Ouija séances hosted by Merrill and his partner David Jackson.
 The Changing Light at Sandover is one of the longest epics in any language and features the voices of recently deceased poet W. H. Auden, Merrill’s late friends Maya Deren and Greek socialite Maria Mitsotáki, as well as heavenly beings including the Archangel Michael.

-Following the publication of The Changing Light at Sandover, Merrill returned to writing shorter poetry which could be both whimsical and nostalgic.
+Following the publication of The Changing Light at Sandover, Merrill returned to writing shorter poetry that could be both whimsical and nostalgic.
 His last book, A Scattering of Salts, was published a month after his death.

 The James Merrill Papers

 The James Merrill Papers consists of original manuscripts, drafts, typescripts, diaries, reading notes, college materials, ephemera, photographs, and extensive correspondence with his family, friends, and business associates.
 Audiovisual and personal material document other aspects of Merrill’s life.
 Also included are the journals and letters of David Kalstone, a close companion of Merrill’s from the 1960s until Klastone’s early death in 1986, as well as correspondence, scrapbooks, and ephemera belonging to Merrill’s mother, Hellen Ingram Plummer.
 Items related to his lifelong companion, David Jackson, are represented as well.